 0 Comments

-![]() There is another printing in the works but I have some ideas.
-I'm playing around with the idea of printing another larger sized deck.
-I will definitely be printing a poker size again.
-The tarot-sized Lenormand cards were well loved by folks who do 3, 5, or 9 card readings.
-I'm thinking of going with the first printer again and making it a special edition deck for the holiday season coming up.
-Yes, I'm already think about that! :) ![]() In the first edition of the Antiquarian Lenormand, I hand painted all 150 decks' card edges with black permanent ink.
-I love how beautiful the cards are with this added detail.
-However, the following printings will not come with this black edge treatment.
-It's very easy to do but way too many decks for me to tackle.
-I invite you to please edge treat your decks!
-It creates the final finishing touch that gives the Antiquarian Lenormand it's elegant aesthetic.
+Poker: will come in a labeled matte black tin with title card.
+Large: the large "tarot-sized" special holiday release will come in a thick tuck box with a hand inked black edge treatment, extra Fox card and LWB.* *The extra Fox card and black edge treatment are not included in this printing of the Mini or Poker sized decks.
+Collating the first edition of the large Antiquarian Lenormand The AL is sold out, but there is another printing in the works.
+I'm considering another larger sized edition of the deck.
+I'll definitely be printing poker size again.
+The large Lenormand cards are well loved by folks who do 3, 5, or 9 card Lenormand readings.
+I'm using the first edition printer again and it will be a special edition.
+The Antiquarian Lenormand's first edition had hand-inked edges applied to all 150 decks using black permanent ink.
+In my opinion, the cards are beautiful with this additional detail.
+However, the next printing will not come with this black edge treatment.
+It's very easy to do on your own, but way too many decks for me to tackle.
+I invite you to edge treat your decks!
+It creates a finishing touch that gives the Antiquarian Lenormand its elegant aesthetic.
 You can use this process to edge treat any of your card decks that have a black border on both sides.
-The video post below shows how to do this yourself.
-It's very easy and takes about 10-15 minutes to do one deck.
-I use the jumbo size Avery Marks-A-Lot Permanent Marker but you can use the medium size.
-As long as it has the chisel tip you're safe from making mistakes.
-This wide chisel tip prevents accidental clumsy marks that can occur when using a non-chiseled tip.
-Since it is perpendicular to the card, it's rather fool proof.
-Watch the video, you'll see what I mean.
-I only show one card as an example to keep the video short but I think you'll get the idea.
-It's important that you ink one card at a time.
-It doesn't take that long and it will eliminate any bleed through that may happen from trying to ink all the cards' edges in a stack.
-The reason I use The Avery Marks-A-Lot Permanent Marker is because it is non-toxic, low odor and non-fading.
-Other brands smell and fade over time.
-I have no affiliation with this company.
-I have tested a few markers out and this marker particularly is the best, IMO.
-When you're finished, you'll have a lovely black faux-gilded edge treatment.
-It can become addicting, trust me.
-I've edge-treated several decks in my collection. :) I also use Tim Holtz Ink pads for some of my decks.
-You have to be careful with his inkpads as they are water-based and could be too wet for your more precious decks.
-His inkpads fade easily since they are not permanent.
-I have also used his markers, which are also water-based and act the same way as his inkpads.
-So please choose your decks carefully when using the water based or the permanent inks for that matter.
-I would suggest that you don't use your delicate or treasured cards!
-Tips: *It's best if the borders on the front and back match. *Try any of these tools on a test or title card first if your deck came with one. ![]() The second printing of the Antiquarian Lenormand is now available for pre order!
-They will come in two sizes; poker size & an adorable new mini size.
-You can purchase a combo pack of the poker & mini size for a discounted price.
-I'll be putting the order in to the printer August 8th.
-As soon as I receive them I will mail them out ASAP!
+The Antiquarian Lenormand 2nd printing is now available to pre-order (now sold out!)
+It will come in two sizes; poker size and an adorable new mini size.
+You can purchase a combo pack of the poker and mini size at a discounted price.
+I will put the order in to the printer August 8th.
+As soon as I receive them I will mail them out ASAP.
 Also, if you place your pre-order within the next week, you will receive a special bonus with your purchase!
-I'm truly grateful for everyone's support in helping to make the first edition so successful.
+I'm so grateful for everyone's support of the first edition!
 I'm amazed there's enough interest to do a second printing.
-XO Thank you all! ![]() I set out to create the Antiquarian Lenormand because I wanted to have a personal reading deck of my own design that had a hand-made antiqued aesthetic.
-My focus at first was the late 19th & early 20th centuries but I strayed from this at times.
-All of the key images were gathered from various places and are in the public domain.
-I began by looking for an antique playing card deck that I could use as the playing card inserts you see in historic Lenormand decks.
-I was searching specifically for a deck from the late 1800s or early 1900s.
-My search ended with a late 19th century Les Modes Godey Nasco Playing Card Co deck that I found at a flea market for $5.00!
+Thank you!
+Antiquarian Lenormand w/ borders removed.
+The purpose of creating the Antiquarian Lenormand was because I wanted a personal reading deck of my own design with an antique aesthetic.
+My focus at first was the late 19th and early 20th centuries but I strayed from this at times.
+I first began looking for antique playing cards that I could use as the card inserts you see in historic Lenormand decks.
+I searched for a deck from the late 1800s or early 1900s.
+My search ended with the 19th century Les Modes Godey Nasco Playing Card Co deck that I found at a flea market for $5.00!
 Each of the original cards are handmade 8.5” X 12” collages upon which I applied various techniques to create its distressed appearance.
-Some of the elements didn't need to be aged, like the letter from the schoolgirl in the Letter card & the circa 1890's playing card inserts themselves!
-It took seven months to assemble the 36 cards, plus the extra Fox card.
-I love both & so included both in the pack.
-Pick the Fox you prefer to use in your readings & leave the other out. |
+Some of the elements didn't need to be aged, like the letter from the schoolgirl in the Letter card.
+It took about seven months to assemble the 36 cards, plus the extra Fox card.
+(I liked both, so included both in the pack.
+Pick the Fox you prefer to use in your readings and leave the other out.) |

 |